mirageglobe/swissknife/README.md

 a few points to note before submitting PR :

 - ensure that this is tested on debian (as provided in vagrantfile)
-- for json files, use "_comment": "" as comments

 ## shellcheck